 So what’s so great about the Jag?
-Firstly we know that styling is very subjective but we think that that Jaguar has nailed it.
-It is hard to get a feel for the dimensions from pictures because the cross over style tricks your brain into thinking it is much taller than it actually is.
-In reality its only 1,565 mm tall which means that the roof is half way between an XF and F-PACE.
-The result is a car like feel which is more shooting brake than SUV.
+Firstly we know that styling is very subjective but we think that Jaguar has nailed it.
+It is hard to get a feel for the dimensions from pictures because the crossover style tricks your brain into thinking it is much taller than it actually is.
+In reality it’s only 1,565 mm tall which means that the roof is halfway between an XF and F-PACE.
+The result is a car-like feel which is more shooting brake than SUV.

-Then there is the electric drivetrain which is at the cutting edge of technology.
+Then there’s the electric drivetrain which is at the cutting edge of technology.
 A 90 kWh battery feeds two permanent magnet synchronous motors which together produce a very healthy 512 lb ft of torque.
-Jaguar claim that the battery system has been optimised to cope with ‘protracted periods of sustained maximum power’ which is good because the I-PACE doesn’t hang about.
+Jaguar claims that the battery system has been optimised to cope with ‘protracted periods of sustained maximum power’ which is good because the I-PACE doesn’t hang about.

 So what you really want to know is what happens when you put your foot down.
 Firstly the I-PACE explodes towards the horizon, so far so Tesla.
 But the interesting bit is when you get to a corner it lets you know what’s going on and that means you have confidence to push on and therefore fun!
 Jaguar 1 – Tesla 0.

 One downside of the performance on offer is the temptation to tap into it on a regular basis which does dent the real world range somewhat.
-The good news is even driven as Jaguar intended 200 + miles are achievable and driven with some moderation 250 miles is possible.
+The good news is even when driven as Jaguar intended, 200+ miles are achievable, and driven with some moderation 250 miles is possible.
 The adoption of a heat pump for interior heating and advanced battery management also bode well for cold weather range.

 The I-PACE is the first premium model to deliver driver involvement and that makes it a winner with Green Car Guide.
 The fact that it also wraps that keen chassis in a body that is both refreshingly new and looks great is a great achievement.
 Jaguar’s first attempt at an EV goes straight to the top of the class.